aanunez/UW-CTRI-Publications-Demo/README.md

 * site.js holds all of the important stuff
 * The only new tags in the index are the "New CDNs" section and `<table id="mainDataTable"></table>`

-The site was take live here by inserting the below into WiscWeb
+The [site was taken live](https://ctri.wisc.edu/researchers/uw-ctri-research-papers/) by inserting the below into WiscWeb

 ```
 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.0.2/dist/js/bootstrap.bundle.min.js" integrity="sha384-MrcW6ZMFYlzcLA8Nl+NtUVF0sA7MsXsP1UyJoMp4YLEuNSfAP+JcXn/tWtIaxVXM" crossorigin="anonymous"></script>